chocolate-doom/chocolate-doom/PHILOSOPHY.md

     - The startup messages in Chocolate Doom are not identical to Vanilla Doom and are not necessarily in the same order.
-    - Vanilla Doom has command line options named -comdev, -shdev and -regdev used by id internally for development; these have been removed.
+    - Vanilla Doom has command line options named `-comdev`, `-shdev` and `-regdev` used by id internally for development; these have been removed.

  8. Expansions to the vanilla demo formats are allowed, to make recording and playback of vanilla gameplay more convenient, with